The Northern Ireland Waste & Resource Management Conference 2026

 Dr David Greenfield, President, CIWM UK

-10:20 Esther Carter, Chief Strategy Officer, PackUK (confirmed)
+10:10 Esther Carter, Chief Strategy Officer, PackUK

-10:30 Q&A Session 1
+10:30 Q&A Session 1 Vision, Strategy, and Solutions

 10:45 Morning Coffee Break, Exhibition Viewing & Networking